antonietamg/Correlation-Matrix-in-time/README.md

 BY: ANTONIETA MARTÍNEZ-GUERRERO & DAVID E. APABLAZA YEVENES We will appreciate if you refer to the authors of this code and the article of Rummel et al. (2007)

-This code is in development.
+This code is under development.
 Please follow the instructions to make it work.

 1. Download the file tree.zip
 2. Unzip the file.